alexkroman/ollychat/README.md

 OllyChat is an open source AI tool to chat with your observability data and run devops tasks.

+You can try OllyChat easily by pointing it at our demo Prometheus server: http://34.123.158.139:9090

 ## Features

 - Chat with your observability data